-- If SEO is mostly at play at or near the bottom of the funnel, should we mostly focus on high-intent long tail terms?
+- If SEO is mostly at play at or near the bottom of the funnel, what is our content strategy?
+Should we mostly focus on high-intent long-tail keyword terms?

 - From an ROI perspective which terms should you primarily focus on with SEO vs. SEM vs. both?

-All these factors should be considered when determining how to best measure the success of your SEO, and you can be assured that the guys spamming your LinkedIn and showing up in your Facebook feed to promise top rankings have no idea about your business nor the desire to learn about it.
+All these factors should be considered when determining how to best measure the success of your SEO, and you can be assured that the digital marketing guys spamming your social media with promises of top rankings— be it on LinkedIn or your Facebook feed — have no idea about your business nor the desire to learn about it.

 Remembering SEO is still just LeadGen

-While it’s important to look at SEO from the bottom of the funnel, it’s also not entirely fair.
+While it’s important to look at SEO from the bottom of the funnel and do high-quality keyword research, it’s also not entirely fair.
 SEO isn’t responsible for abandoned carts, bad UI, product failings, dysfunctional call centers, or marginal salespeople.
 At the end of the day, SEO is awareness or LeadGen; it doesn’t close sales.

 What’s measured is managed

-For non-sophisticated sales cycles where companies have adopted last-touch attribution models (like eyeglass straps), maybe the only thing that matters is a sale, and you measure your SEO results by sales driven from SEO and only adjust for your seasonality.
+For non-sophisticated sales cycles where companies have adopted last-touch attribution models (like eyeglass straps), maybe the only thing that matters is a sale and boosting organic search traffic to your page so you measure your SEO results by sales driven from SEO and only adjust for your seasonality.